Skip to main content

 “Europe's economic crisis is forcing environmental concerns down the list of priorities.
 "Europe is pre-occupied with financial problems and the Euro," he explains.
 "But it is foolish to neglect a long term, co-ordinated policy towards water and wetland conservation.
 They are key to the future."

-With climate change looming as a further threat to these already troubled regions, along with other new activities such as fracking and mining for tar sands, which I will not even start on here.
-It is certainly time to hop to it and start signing those petitions.
+With climate change looming as a further threat to these already troubled regions, along with other new activities such as fracking and mining for tar sands, which I will not even start on here, it is certainly time to hop to it and start signing those petitions.
 If the wetlands in your area are not being adequately protected, contact the relevant authority, or your elected representatives.
 If they have special cultural values or biological value you could try having them UNESCO listed as Ramsar Wetlands, then they belong to the world, not just to a national government or country and don't forget to celebrate Save the Frogs Day on April 28th.
 You can Register your event here.

 Petitions